creagia/redsys-php/UPGRADING.md

 # Upgrading

+## From v2 to v3

+Version 3.x now handles responses for POST requests and some classes are renamed to accommodate that:

+- Renamed `RedsysNotification` as `RedsysResponse`.
+- Renamed exceptions: All the exceptions have been renamed to include the `*Exception` suffix and replaced `RedsysNotification` as `RedsysResponse`.

 ## From v1 to v2

 Version 2.x is a complete rewrite, so there isn't a step-by-step upgrade guide.
 We recommend you to read the updated docs